All comments are moderated and need to be reviewed before being displayed publicly.

 - Remember, posts on Global Voices are often about complex political subjects that invite commentary from a range of different perspectives.
 It's unlikely you'll be able to please everyone with everything you write.

-Dealing with Comment Problems / Trolls
+Dealing with Comment Problems and Trolls

 In Internet slang, a troll is someone who posts controversial, inflammatory, irrelevant or off-topic messages in an online community, such as an online discussion forum or chat room, with the primary intent of provoking other users into an emotional response or to generally disrupt normal on-topic discussion.